slemanz/ADVANCED_EMBEDDED_C/TDD/test_doubles/README.md

 during the test.
 You use a stub when you need a component to return specific data to test your code's behavior, and a mock when you need to check how your code interacted with a dependency.

+### Breaking Dependencies

+Real-world code typically depends on other modules, operating systems, or hardware devices, making automated testing difficult.
+These dependencies can resist testing when they're hard to control or unpredictable.
+The solution lies in designing testable code through rigorous use of interfaces, encapsulation, and data hiding, rather than relying on unprotected global data.

+We should use the real production collaborators when possible, but test doubles become necessary when collaborators interfere with automated testing.
+This occurs when we need precise control over behavior - such as simulating network failures at specific moments during message sequences.
+Test doubles allow us to create repeatable test scenarios that would be impossible or impractical with real collaborators.

+Without test doubles, testing becomes complex as test cases must manage all direct and transitive dependencies, leading to fragile tests that break with design changes.
+Test doubles act as substitutes for real collaborators, simplifying tests by eliminating dependency chains.
+They provide controlled inputs to the code under test and capture outputs for verification, while remaining much simpler than the actual components they replace.